I love exploring abandoned places in PA, and one of my favorites to check out is Turn Hole Tunnel in Lehigh Gorge State Park.

 Turn Hole Tunnel is an abandoned railroad tunnel that sits just outside of the quaint downtown of Jim Thorpe, PA, and within the aforementioned state park.
 It is hidden from view and doesn’t appear on the park map, but since it’s only steps from a parking area, it’s easy to find if you know where to look.

 It should be noted up front that I am unsure of the stability of the tunnel’s walls and ceiling.
 Large rocks in the middle of the tunnel indicate that there have been rockfalls here in the past.
-While you can see both ends of the tunnel from the outside safely, enter the tunnel at your own risk.
+While you can see both ends of the tunnel from the outside safely, access is no longer allowed inside the tunnel.
+(Confirmed with the park in July 2023)

 History of the Turn Hole Tunnel